Secure File Deletion in Mac OS X

 - You will see a warning message alerting you that the files will be deleted.
 Click OK to start the secure deletion process.

-- NOTE: The Secure Emprty Trash process takes slightly longer than a normal emptying of the Trash because the files and folders are overwritten seven times to make them unrecoverable.
+- NOTE: The Secure Emprty Trash process takes slightly longer than a normal emptying of the Trash because the files and folders are overwritten several times to make them unrecoverable.

-- Once the progress bar disappears, all files and folders that were in the Trash are now gone for good and completely irrecoverable.
+- Once the progress bar disappears, all files and folders that were in the Trash have been securely erased and are completely irrecoverable.